Pranavshinde678/CyberSecurityAssessment/README.md

 - **Interactive Learning**: Receive immediate feedback on your responses to reinforce understanding of correct security practices.
 - **Scoring and Results**: At the end of the quiz, get a score, percentage, and a remark indicating your cybersecurity awareness level.
 - **Timer**: A countdown timer adds a challenge, encouraging prompt responses and simulating real-time decision-making.
+- **Anti-Cheat Mechanism**: Prevent cheating with features such as randomizing question order, disabling the ability to switch between questions once answered, and tracking time spent on each question.
+Suspicious activity triggers a warning or disqualification, ensuring fair play and integrity.

 ## 🎯 Objective